Primordial non-Gaussianity without tails -- how to measure fNL with the bulk of the density PDF: Saddle point method for general non-Gaussian initial conditions

 Here $\mathcal{A}$ is the determinant of the Hessian matrix of the functional $S_\lambda$ (now considered as a matrix in the combined space of $\delta_L$'s and $J_L$'s) evaluated at the saddle point configurations $\delta_L^*$ and $J_L^*$.
 The cumulant generating function of the late-time smoothed density contrast is then given by

 The second term in this approximation is a next-to-leading order correction to the first term \citep[for Gaussian initial conditions it is equivalent to $1$-loop corrections to the CGF, \cf][]{Valageas2002V, Ivanov2019} and will be neglected in this paper.
 Instead, we apply a re-scaling of the cumulant generating function that accounts for strong late-time non-linearity by leaving the variance of non-linear density fluctuations as a free parameter.
 We describe this re-scaling in \secref{non_linear_variance_rescaling} after deriving an explicit expression for the first, leading order term of \eqnref{saddle_point_approximation_for_CGF} in the following section.
+We would like to stress here: omiting the second term in \eqnref{saddle_point_approximation_for_CGF} and using the re-scaling of \secref{non_linear_variance_rescaling} instead is the biggest conceptual weakness of our analysis.
+We discuss implications of this for the interpretation of our results and future work in \secrefnospace{model_precision}.